Fuslie

-Leslie Ann Fu (born November 23, 1992), better known as fuslie, is an American live streamer, YouTuber, content creator, and musician.
-She is also a content creator for the gaming organization and lifestyle brand 100 Thieves.
+Leslie Ann Fu, better known as fuslie, is an American live streamer, YouTuber and musician.
+She is a content creator for the gaming organization and lifestyle brand 100 Thieves.

 Early life

-Fu was born on November 23, 1992 to Chinese parents in the San Francisco Bay Area.
+Leslie Ann Fu was born to Chinese parents.
+Fu has a brother named Nathaniel Fu.
 She attended Homestead High School in Cupertino, California.
 Fu graduated from the University of California, Irvine in 2014, earning a bachelor's degree in biological sciences.
 Fu briefly attended graduate school at the University of California, Los Angeles for teaching before dropping out to pursue streaming full-time.

 Career

 Fu began streaming on Twitch in February 2015 after being introduced to the activity by her roommates.
 Before branching out towards a wider variety of games, she primarily streamed League of Legends.
 She briefly was a streamer for professional League of Legends teams Immortals and Phoenix1.

-In December 2018, Fu, along with fellow Twitch streamer BoxBox, hosted a 4-day streaming boot camp titled "Streamer Camp", an event aimed at improving the skills of up-and-coming Twitch streamers and content creators.
-A second edition of the event was held in June 2019.
+In December 2018, Fu, along with fellow Twitch streamer BoxBox, hosted a 4-day streaming boot camp titled Streamer Camp, an event aimed at improving the skills of up-and-coming Twitch streamers and content creators.
+A second season of the event was held in June 2019.
+A third season was scheduled to be held in 2020 but was canceled due to the COVID-19 pandemic.

 In April 2019, Fu was featured in an advertisement for karaoke video game Twitch Sings.